Uszak1/HDOC---Human_Detection_Online_Camera/README.md

 5. Enyoj working camera.

 I hope code is working properly, if not you can contact me, I'm here ready to help with any issues with download or with data sending, you can leave your feed and issues.
 Thanks for helping me out.

+Keep in mind that this is an early development tool.